-The Lobby Join Menu contains the Lobby List UI, which acts as a hub for players to connect to each other via the public list or via a Lobby Code.
+The Lobby Join menu contains the lobby list UI, which acts as a hub for players to connect to each other using the public lobby list or lobby code.

-- Public Lobby List: Shows all lobbies not set to private.
+- 1. Public lobby list: Shows all lobbies not set to private.
 Lobbies contain developer-defined data which can be set to public and non-public visibility.
 The Lobby service cleans up any "zombie" rooms so they don't appear in this list.
 For this sample, lobby names and player counts are shown, and lobbies in the "in-game" state are not shown.
-You can select a lobby and then select Join. - 2.
-Refresh Button: Refreshes the Lobby List.
+You can select a lobby and then select Join. - Refresh icon: Refreshes the Lobby List.
 The Lobby service imposes rate limits on all API calls to prevent spamming.
-Refresh attempts within the rate limit will do nothing (approximately every 1.5 seconds, see Lobby documentation for details). - 3.
-Lobby Code Field: Enter a Lobby Code for an existing lobby.
-In addition to the public list, all lobbies may be joined using their codes.
+Refresh attempts within the rate limit will do nothing (approximately every 1.5 seconds, see Lobby documentation for details). - Lobby Code field: Enter a lobby code for an existing lobby.
+In addition to the public lobby list, all lobbies can be joined using their codes.
 This allows players to privately share access to lobbies. - 4.
 Filters: Sets the Lobby List to only show servers of a certain color.
 The Lobby service can filter any queries by data set to public visibility.
-For this sample, players may optionally filter by color, which hosts may have chosen for their lobbies. - 5.
-Join Button: Requests to join via Lobby List selection or Lobby Code.
+For this sample, players can optionally filter by color, which hosts set for their lobbies. - 5.
+Join: Requests to join by public lobby list selection or lobby code.
 Failed requests are also rate limited to prevent spam, if the player presses the button repeatedly. - 6.
-Create Tab: Allows creation of a new lobby.
+Create: Allows creation of a new lobby.
 Players select a lobby name and whether to make a private lobby, and they then connect to the new lobby as its host.

-7. Player Name: Displays the player name and allows renaming.
+7. Player name: Displays the player name and allows renaming.
 By default, players are assigned a name based on their anonymous Auth credentials, but name changes follow their credentials so that all players see the new name.